-PTP 820C LEDs
+Chapter 23: Maintenance PTP 820C LEDs

-- Off Admin is Disabled. - Green Admin is Enabled .
+• Green - Admin is Enabled .

 If the MGT interface is being used for protection, the Orange LED indicates the status of the mate unit.:

 - Off The interface is not in an operational state (down). - Orange The interface is operational (up). - Blinking Orange Management traffic is passing through the interface.
 Radio LED